Children & Youth

 GIFTS (2nd grade – 7th grade)

 There are two GIFTS classes: one for grades 2-4 and one for grades 5-7.
 GIFTS 1 Students learn the Bible from Genesis to Revelation in a three-year cycle in sessions led by pastoral staff and lay volunteers.
 They learn stories from the Hebrew Bible in the fall, the Gospels in the winter, and the Epistles in the spring.
 Students interact with scripture through creative and thought-provoking activities that bring them into the life of the bible stories.
 These activities combine story-telling, play-acting, discussion, and artist expression.
 GIFTS 2 curriculum gives students the foundation they need before they enter Commitment class.
 In Commitment class they will ask serious and important questions about what it means to make a commitment to God and the Church.
 In Gifts 2, they learn what it’s meant in the Bible, through history, and for others.
-One year, they learn how to read the Bible through difference lenses, another Church history, and another the Christian way of life.
+One year, they learn how to read the Bible through different lenses, another Church history, and another the Christian way of life.

 GIFTS is short for Grace, Inspiration, Faith, Tradition, and Service.